 University of Minnesota UROP students often present the results of their work at this conference.
 It is typically held in April.
 Abstracts and requests for financial assistance are made during the preceding fall.
 Financial assistance generally covers all travel and conference expenses.
 Full details about presenting at this conference can be obtained from your UROP coordinator.

-Previous conferences have been held at the University of North Carolina at Asheville, the California Institute of Technology, the University of Utah, the University of Montana at Missoula, the Virginia Military Institute, and the University of Minnesota Twin Cities, among many others.
+Previous conferences have been held at the University of Eastern Washington, North Carolina at Asheville, the California Institute of Technology, the University of Utah, the University of Montana at Missoula, the Virginia Military Institute, and the University of Minnesota Twin Cities, among many others.

 Did you find what you were looking for?
 YES NO